chandu89/Tinyurl/README.md

  	5. MemCache is implemented to fast showing 100 sites (Board) using dalli gem.
  	6. pagination is implemented by gem 'kaminari'.

  *See there is always scope of improvement what i feel in any application irrespective of popularity whether its Facebook Or Google.
-So definately in my site also numerous improvment areas are there so i am adding couple of them.*:simple_smile:
+So definately in my site also numerous improvment areas are there so i am adding couple of them.*:blush: